Skip to main content

 In the Job Queue sub-frame:

-• Name: Defines the name of the job queue in which this job is placed.
+• Name: Name of the job queue in which the job is placed

-• Library: Defines the library associated with the batch queue name.
+• Library: Library associated with the batch queue name

 In the File Arrival sub-frame:

-• User ID: Defines the name of the IBM i user profile under which the job should be submitted.
+• User ID: IBM i user profile under which the job is submitted

-• File Name: Defines the file path and name of the file to detect.
+• File Name: File path and name of the file to detect

 In the Check File Authority sub-frame:

-• Read/Write/Execute: Defines what type of object authority should be verified for the named User ID.
+• Read/Write/Execute: Object authority type to verify for the named User ID

-• Check Lock on DB2 File: Check Lock on DB2 File: Defines whether to request verification that there are no in-use locks on any DB2 database files.
+• Check Lock on DB2 File: Whether to verify that no in-use locks exist on any DB2 database files

-• Failure Condition: Defines the action to take based on the job failure or success status.
+• Failure Condition: Action to take based on job failure or success status

 In the File Creation Window sub-frame: